Juaneliz/Implementation-of-Lexical-Analysis/README.md

 Through this program as the Regular expression represented is an NFA, the complexity in the program is  O(n) in normal cases.
 However,  in worst cases the complexity changes through O(n^2).

 I used the regex library from python to develop the program.
-Asweel as some functions to delete blank spaces.
+Aswell as some functions to delete blank spaces.
 (Re — Regular Expression Operations, n.d.).
 I preferred the implementation in prolog.
 This is because it represents the automata in a structurally efficient way.
 The regex expression may be better for parsing and representation of lexical analysis.
 But the complexity changes.

 ### References
 Peckory, G. (2015, December 1).
 Why use NFAs over DFAs.
 Stack Overflow. https://stackoverflow.com/questions/33260936/why-use-nfas-over-dfas <br>
 GeeksforGeeks.
 (2025, July 12).
 Difference between DFA and NFA.
 GeeksforGeeks. https://www.geeksforgeeks.org/theory-of-computation/difference-between-dfa-and-nfa/ <br>
+re — Regular expression operations. (n.d.).
+Python Documentation. https://docs.python.org/3/library/re.html <br>
 NFA vs: DFA: Unraveling the Differences in Finite Automaton Models - FasterCapital.
 (2025, April 6).
-FasterCapital. https://fastercapital.com/content/NFA-vs--DFA--Unraveling-the-Differences-in-Finite-Automaton-Models.html
+FasterCapital. https://fastercapital.com/content/NFA-vs--DFA--Unraveling-the-Differences-in-Finite-Automaton-Models.html <br>
 Lists and Recursion - wiki.visual-prolog.com. (n.d.). https://wiki.visual-prolog.com/index.php?title=Lists_and_Recursion#Tail_Recursion